MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topics-adoption-getstarted.md

       - Topic impressions
       - Quantity of topics – both confirmed and unconfirmed in your curated topic list.
       - Number of published topic pages.
-1. End user feedback from topic cards.
+1. End-user feedback from topic cards.
 1. Do employee satisfaction surveys.
-Viva Topics should improve employees' ability to find information, so find ways to gather their input and feedback on that.
+Viva Topics should improve employees' ability to find information, so find ways to gather their input and feedback on that experience.
 1. Positive impact to search analytics.
 Because topics appear in the search experience, over time you might see lowered rates of abandoned searches because people are more easily able to find the topics in search.

 ### Build a champion network

 Build a champion network in your organization.
 Champions are important because they can:

-- Create a circle of influence amongst their teams
+- Create a circle of influence within their teams
 - Drive topic management & maintenance

 You can recruit champions from different roles – Knowledge Managers and subject-matter experts.

-Lots of champion networks leverage Yammer as their platform.
+Lots of champion networks use Yammer as their platform.
 In Yammer, people can post questions and get answers, and share success stories.
 It's hard to get the word out alone, so you can rely on the network of people throughout your company to offer advice to their peers and show how their team is using Viva Topics so other teams can think about their own scenarios.

 Some organizations are using hackathons (formal or informal, virtual or in person) to gather groups of people to work on a specific project.
 For example, you could gather your subject-matter experts and have them work together to curate a set of topic pages.

 Think about how you can recognize your champions.
-Reward their activities, give them some recognition, and generate a visible community feeling and engagement so that they feel like they're contributing to something and they're also getting something back from it.
+Reward their activities, give them some recognition, and generate a visible community feeling and engagement so that they feel like they're contributing to something and they're also getting something back from their investments.

 Now that you're ready to roll out, you want to make sure that you're encouraging ongoing engagement.

 - Maintain active Yammer groups for your champions.
 - Share success stories.
-- Periodically host additional engagement events to share stories or introduce new features.
+- Periodically host engagement events to share stories or introduce new features.
 - Set challenges for people and run competitions.

 ## Next steps